 Dives headlong into this with Johnnie Walker's introduction.
 He's collecting the souls of cats to craft from them a human soul-stealing flute, which will escalate from there into a flute "big enough to rival the universe".
 He goads Nakata into killing him, after which Nakata passes out.
 Nakata wakes up back in the vacant lot conspicuously not splattered with blood and apparently having lost the ability to talk to cats.
 As he tries to turn himself in, he successfully predicts that it will rain fish.
 And when they finally find a body, it's nude and belongs to Kafka's father.

-With the exception of the first time, whenever Kafka has sex with Miss Saeki, the narration switches to second-person, with inconsistent use of the boldface type that comes in whenever Kafka is normally talking to himself/the boy named Crow.
+With the exception of the first time, whenever Kafka has sex with Miss Saeki, the narration switches to second-person, with inconsistent use of the boldface type that comes in whenever Kafka is normally talking to himself/the boy named Crow (who is Kafka's alter-ego; note also that the name "Kafka" itself means "crow").
 The effect is rather confusing.

 Missing Mom: Kafka's mom left when he was very young, taking his sister with her.